hkorer/docs/docs/docs/Troubleshooting/Rig-NS-communications-troubleshooting.md

 The major categories of Nightscout troubleshooting include:

 **Connectivity**.
 The rig and Nightscout are good friends.
 Information is usually two-way so long as the rig has access to the internet (aka, online use).
 When rigs go "offline", NS will go stale until internet is again available.
 If you're having issues with NS and it's a brand new setup, you'll want to double check [per the below](http://openaps.readthedocs.io/en/latest/docs/Troubleshooting/Rig-NS-communications-troubleshooting.html#setting-up-your-ns-hosting-site) that URL, API secret, etc. are correct.
+For brand new setups using the Guardian 2 transmitter with the Medtronincs 640G you need to choose xdrip and not MDT as your CGM option to ensure connectivity between the rig and Nightscout.

 **Mlab size is too big and you need to clean it**.
 [See below](http://openaps.readthedocs.io/en/latest/docs/Troubleshooting/Rig-NS-communications-troubleshooting.html#mlab-maintenance) for how to check the size of, and compact if needed, your mlab database, which can influence what displays in Nightscout.